 Our undergraduate and graduate programs produce creative innovators who are capable of taking leadership positions in chemical and biological engineering.
-Graduates of the Department of Chemical and Biomolecular Engineering at the University of Tennessee, Knoxville, possess the knowledge base, intellectual skills, and professional commitment which prepare them for innovative technical leadership, graduate study, productive service to society, and continued professional growth through lifelong learning.
-Preparation is based in the attainment of the Program Educational Objectives identified below, regular evaluation of the achievement of these Objectives, and use of evaluation results to improve the educational process.
+CBE graduates possess the knowledge base, intellectual skills, and professional commitment that prepare them for innovative technical leadership, graduate study, productive service to society, and continued professional growth through lifelong learning.
+Preparation is based in the attainment of the Program Educational Objectives identified below, regular evaluation of the achievement of these objectives, and use of evaluation results to improve the educational process.

-- Graduates of the UT-Knoxville Department of Chemical and Biomolecular Engineering who enter professional practice will demonstrate a high level of technical competence, along with career progression toward positions of technical or managerial leadership.
+- CBE graduates who enter professional practice will demonstrate a high level of technical competence, along with career progression toward positions of technical or managerial leadership.

-- Graduates of the UT-Knoxville Department of Chemical and Biomolecular Engineering who pursue full-time graduate or advanced professional study will complete their programs of study successfully.
+- CBE graduates who pursue full-time graduate or advanced professional study will complete their programs of study successfully.

-- Graduates of the UT-Knoxville Department of Chemical and Biomolecular Engineering will continue their professional growth through lifelong learning.
+- CBE graduates will continue their professional growth through lifelong learning.

 These Program Educational Objectives are achieved by ensuring that our graduates satisfy our stated Program Student Outcomes.

-The Department of Chemical and Biomolecular Engineering is one of the oldest engineering programs in the South.
+UT’s Department of Chemical and Biomolecular Engineering is one of the oldest engineering programs in the South.
 It was included as an option in Chemistry as early as 1905 and became a separate department in 1936.
-The Masters program was begun in 1935 and the Ph.D. program in 1949.
-The University of Tennessee’s Ph.D. program was the first doctoral program in engineering offered by any institution in Tennessee, public or private.
-The undergraduate program in Chemical and Biomolecular Engineering has been continuously accredited since 1939, making it one of the four oldest accredited chemical engineering programs in the South.
+The Masters program began in 1935 and the PhD program in 1949.
+UT’s PhD program was the first doctoral program in engineering offered by any institution in Tennessee, public or private.
+CBE’s undergraduate program has been continuously accredited since 1939, making it one of the four oldest accredited chemical engineering programs in the South.

 Our student body is very diverse with a significant female and minority representation.
-Many of the students participate in the engineering co-op program (40%), engineering internships (20%), or undergraduate research (20%).
+Many of the students participate in the Engineering Professional Practice program (40%), engineering internships (20%), or undergraduate research (20%).

-Knoxville is one of the most pleasant cities in the United States in which to live, and The University of Tennessee one of the most appealing environments you could choose for either an undergraduate or graduate education.
+Knoxville is one of the most pleasant cities in the United States in which to live, and UT one of the most appealing environments you could choose for either an undergraduate or graduate education.
 We look forward to hearing of your further interest.